Last updated: January 05, 2023

-Any disclosures we provide will only cover the 12-month period preceding the verifiable consumer request's receipt.
-The response we provide will also explain the reasons we cannot comply with a request, if applicable.
+The response we provide will explain the reasons we cannot comply with a request, if applicable.
 For data portability requests, we will select a format (such as a plain text file) to provide your personal information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.

 ADDITIONAL CALIFORNIA PRIVACY RIGHTS (CALIFORNIA'S SHINE THE LIGHT LAW)

-Under California Civil Code Section 1798 (California's Shine the Light law), California residents with an established business relationship with us can request information once a year about sharing their personal information with third parties for the third parties' direct marketing purposes.
+Under California Civil Code Section 1798 (California's Shine the Light law), California residents with an established business relationship with us can request information once a year about disclosing their personal information to third parties for the third parties' direct marketing purposes.